simontran7/dev-notes/containers-and-algorithms/algorithm-patterns.md

 ```

 > **Note**\
-> a monotonic increasing/decreasing stack or queue implies that the elements are always increasing/decreasing, while a monotonic non-decreasing/non-increasing one may include repeated elements.
+> A monotonic increasing/decreasing stack or queue implies that the elements are always increasing/decreasing, while a monotonic non-decreasing/non-increasing one may include repeated elements.

 > **Note**\
-> store indices when you want to calculate distances or want to mutate the result list later.
+> Store indices when you want to calculate distances or want to mutate the result list later.

 ## tree traversals pattern